alexbooth/alexbooth.github.io/about.md

 Most of my posts will include an in-browser demo using TensorflowJS and a relevant implementation in Python on my GitHub.

-__If live demos do not load, please try with Chrome or Firefox and update your browser to the latest version.__
+__If live demos do not load, please try with Chrome or Firefox and update your browser to the latest version.
+Demos may not work on mobile.__